Toll now at 53 in San Antonio as families wait for answers

 It wouldn’t have taken long for the temperature inside the truck to become deadly, said Jennifer Vanos, an assistant professor at Arizona State University who has researched child deaths in hot vehicles.

-The tractor-trailer likely would have been hot even before the migrants got inside and because of the high humidity, lack of air flow and so many people, their bodies could not have cooled through evaporation and they would have dehydrated quickly, she said.
+The tractor-trailer likely would have been hot even before anyone got inside and because of the high humidity, lack of air flow and so many people inside, their sweat couldn’t evaporate to cool their bodies and they would have dehydrated quickly, she said.

 With little information about the victims, desperate families from Mexico and Central America frantically sought word of their loved ones.

-Felicitos Garcia, who owns a grocery store in the remote community of San Miguel Huautla in Mexico’s southern state of Oaxaca, said the mother of Jose Luis Vasquez Guzman, who was hospitalized in Texas, had gone to the state capital to learn more about her son’s condition and the whereabouts of his cousin, who is believed to be missing.
+Felicitos Garcia, who owns a grocery store in the remote community of San Miguel Huautla in Mexico’s southern state of Oaxaca, said the mother of Vásquez Guzmán, who was hospitalized in Texas, had gone to the state capital to learn more about her son’s condition and the whereabouts of his cousin, who is missing.

 “Life is tough here,” Garcia said.
 “People survive by growing their own crops like corn, beans and wheat.
 Sometimes the land gives and sometimes it doesn’t when the rains arrive late.
 There is nothing in place for people to have other resources.
 People live one day to the next.”